JanNaklicki/WouldTheyRather/README.md

 ![image](https://user-images.githubusercontent.com/49452909/117894304-5edbf000-b2bc-11eb-98ed-9274d5b4cf71.png)

 ## Gameplay
 Go to the games directory open console and use node server.js to start the game.
-If you prepare everything the right way you will be greeted with a server address.
+If you prepare everything the right way you will be greeted with a server address(127.0.0.1:3000).
 Copy it and paste it into a web browser.
 You should see the menu and when you hit play, the game begins.
 The last thing to do is have fun.

 *Example question*
 ![image](https://user-images.githubusercontent.com/49452909/117896726-82556980-b2c1-11eb-9877-b9b316ea2bca.png)